 Gatwick deals with 57% of traffic in the leisure market, with flights to 200 plus destinations.

 Getting to Gatwick isn’t that hard or that time-consuming considering where it is.
 In fact you can get there using, rail, bus, car, hire car and taxi.
 Some methods are much quicker than others and some are more expensive than others.

-Getting to Gatwick by Rail
+Getting to Gatwick